StrangeLoopGames/EcoIssues/README.md

 Or go to this link: https://github.com/StrangeLoopGames/EcoSuggestions/issues

 We appreciate any troubleshooting you can help with, so please keep an eye out for reply notifications via email.

+## When Posting an Issue

+When posting a bug, please follow these Guidelines to help assist the developers:
+- Mention which version of Eco this bug is occurring in
+- Add the steps to reproduce the bug (screenshots and videoclips/gifs help a ton as well)
+- If hard to reproduce the bug, try to include the crash and log files found in C:\Users\[username]\AppData\LocalLow\Strange Loop Games\ECO